decidim-ice/decidim-module-decidim_awesome/docs/tweaks/ui-theming-navigation.md

 **Validation:** Cookie names cannot contain spaces or special characters.
 Invalid names will show error: "Name format is invalid.
 Only letters, numbers, underscores and hyphens are allowed."

 **Edit restrictions:** Items in default mandatory categories (typically "essential") are protected from editing and deletion to preserve core functionality.
 Items in default non-mandatory categories (e.g., analytics, preferences) and all custom categories (regardless of mandatory flag) can be fully edited or deleted.

+**Contributing new preset services:**
+- Add the preset group and items to `app/controllers/concerns/decidim/decidim_awesome/admin/has_cookie_items_presets.rb` under `COOKIE_ITEM_PRESETS`.
+- Add all i18n keys in `config/locales/en.yml` under `decidim.decidim_awesome.admin.cookie_items.cookie_item_presets`:
+  `explanations`, `labels`, `services`, and `descriptions`.
+- Keep cookie names realistic and widely recognized, and prefer short neutral descriptions (what the cookie stores or why it exists).
+- Verify each preset entry resolves to valid translation keys and appears correctly in the admin dropdown.

 ![Cookie items management](../../examples/cookie_items.gif)